VEZY/stics-files/README.md

 ## Files

 - `csv`: CSV files containing the input parameters and output variables of the model
+- `mod`: template files for prof.mod, rap.mod, and var.mod, the files used to define which variables are output by the model
 - `obs`: observation files used to calibrate the model.
 Different formats are available to perform tests:
   - `empty`: an empty file
   - `simple_example`: a simple example with a `usms.xml` file to get the usm name